browniebroke/django-codemod/docs/codemods.md

 Here is the list of automatic fixes which are supported by `django-codemod` at this stage.
 This list will be updated as new fixes are implemented.

+This is also accessible via the `djcodemod list` command.

 ## Removed in Django 2.0

 Applied by passing the `--removed-in 2.0` or `--deprecated-in 1.9` option: